8 ¿Cuál fue tu último viaje y cómo era?

 You did very well.
 You learned about the preterit tense, how to use it in conversation to ask someone about their last vacation, and how to describe what you did during your last trip. ¡Magnífico! 🙂

-Have you ever traveled somewhere that moved you and then later showed friends or family pictures or videos of this place?
-How would you describe it?
+Have you ever traveled somewhere that moved you so much, you couldn’t wait to describe it?
 Was it beautiful?
 Was it majestic?
 How was the weather there?
 How were you feeling when you were there?
 What was it like?

 Watch the following clip by CineClips of Ernesto as he arrives to Machu Picchu for the first time.
 What do you think he was feeling?